 I’ll admit, I was a victim of this misconception, too.

 Because of that, I assumed that cooking steak in the oven would take the same amount of time — if not more.
-But, as it turns out, 12 to 15 minutes is all it takes to cook a steak.
+But, as it turns out, 10 to 15 minutes is all it takes.

-MYTH 2: Cooking Steak in the Oven Dries Out the Meat
+MYTH 2: Cooking Steak in the Oven Dries It Out

-The only times people get dry steaks is if they make a mistake.
-Either they use a thinner cut or choose one that doesn’t have enough marbling.
+Dry steaks usually happen when people make these common mistakes: Either they use a thinner cut or choose one that doesn’t have enough marbling.

-To avoid this, you need to select a steak that’s at least an inch thick.
-The thicker the better.
-Next, choose a cut with enough fats.
-This will keep your meat juicy and tender even after cooking.
+To prevent this, pick a steak that’s at least an inch thick — the thicker, the better.
+Additionally, opt for a cut with just the right amount of fat.
+This will keep it juicy and tender even after cooking.

 3 Tips To Make Sure Every Steak Cooks to Perfection

-Once you overcome these misconceptions and give oven a chance, you’ll likely find that it has its perks.
-So, here are some tips to help you get the results you want.
+Once you overcome these misconceptions and give the oven a try, you’ll likely discover that it has its advantages.
+So, here are some tips to help you achieve the best results.

 1. Make Sure That Your Steak Is Thawed Completely

-Even though you can cook most steaks straight from the freezer, I don’t recommend it.
-Not only will it take a longer time to cook, but it may also lead to an undercooked center.
+Even though it’s possible to cook steak straight from the freezer, I don’t recommend it.
+Not only will it take longer, but it may also lead to an undercooked center.

-Having an undercooked center is the perfect playground for harmful bacteria to fester, which in turn can lead to stomach issues the next day.
-Talk about ruining the dining experience, right?
+This then creates a perfect environment for harmful bacteria to thrive, which can lead to stomach issues the next day.
+Talk about ruining a nice meal, right?

-So, take the time to thaw your meat completely.
-I suggest transferring your steak to the fridge 24 hours before cooking.
-That should be enough time to soften the meat.
+So, take the time to fully thaw your steak.
+I suggest moving it to the fridge 24 hours before cooking; that should be enough for it to soften.

 2. Pre-Sear Your Steak on a Skillet Before Cooking

-To me, a great steak should have a nice crispy and caramelized outer layer.
+To me, a great steak should have a nice crust.
 And do you know how to achieve that using an oven?

-You’ll need to pre-sear both sides of the steak on a very hot skillet.
-Once the bottom starts to change into a dark shade and becomes easy to pull away, flip it over to sear the other side.
+Start by pre-searing both sides of the steak in a very hot skillet.
+Once the bottom begins to darken and is easy to lift, flip it over to sear the other side.
+Then, it goes straight into the oven.

 3. Use a Tenderizing Marinade

 I love a tender steak as much as the next person.
-One trick I use to make sure I get juicy steaks every time is to use a tenderizing marinade.
+One trick I use to ensure juicy results every time is to marinate it.

-Essentially, what I do is I submerge my seasoned steak in either vinegar, citrus juice (like lemon and lime), or pineapple puree for at least 3 hours before cooking.
+Essentially, what I do is submerge my seasoned steak in vinegar, citrus juice (like lemon or lime), or pineapple puree for at least three hours before cooking.

-The acid from these ingredients breaks down the meat’s collagen and protein, thereby making it super tender even after cooking.
+The acid from these ingredients breaks down the steak’s collagen and protein, thereby making it super tender.

 Tender, Juicy Steak in the Oven

-Master the art of cooking steak in the oven and get tender, juicy meat every time — just like the pros.
+Master the art of cooking steak in the oven and a get tender, juicy finish every time — just like the pros.

 Ingredients